shaliulab/idtrackerai/README.md

 (version 1.2.0).
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
  Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.
-If a GPU is not installed on the computer the CPU version of tensorflow will be installed but the speed of the tracking will be highly affected.
+If a GPU is not installed on the computer the CPU version of Tensorflow will be installed but the speed of the tracking will be highly affected.

 ## Installation.